Mining threat to remote tribe in Philippines

 The Palawan have not been properly consulted about either the mining projects or the oil palm plantations.

-The Philippine government is also delaying the implementation of the country’s Indigenous People’s Rights Act (IPRA), which provides for the identification, delineation and recognition of indigenous land.
+The Philippine government is also failing to implement the country’s Indigenous People’s Rights Act (IPRA), which provides for the identification, delineation and recognition of indigenous land.
 The mining projects on Palawan Island clearly violate this and other Philippine laws.

 The principle on which the Palawan base their life is called ingasiq, meaning ‘compassion’.
 This underlies all their actions and emphasizes the importance of behaving with generosity and sympathy towards others.